howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Gantt essay, get it done, get it grade levelized
+- Sponsor newsletters - 3 to start
 - Make ordinary nn test and write about how the norm layer op is cool and good
 - DDL double-implementation tests...
 - Auditing BE